Embird Embroidery Software

 This is a sub-chapter of the Mesh Parameters chapter.

-This page summarizes the Net parameters for creating intricate, lacy mesh fills.
-It describes five distinct methods for generating net patterns: using predefined elements, tiling shapes, employing fractal algorithms, generating labyrinth paths, and utilizing free-standing lace grid structures.
-The document further details the adjustable settings available for each of these net creation categories, allowing for precise control over the final embroidered design.
+This page details the Net parameters used to create intricate, lacy mesh fills.
+It describes five distinct methods for generating net patterns: utilizing predefined elements, tiling specific shapes, employing fractal algorithms, generating labyrinthine paths, and applying specialized free-standing lace (FSL) grid structures.
+Furthermore, this document explains the adjustable settings available within each category, providing precise control over the final embroidered output.

-Category - select the method for building the net: A) from elements, B) from shapes, C) with fractals, D) from labyrinth paths, or E) from a free-standing lace grid.
+Category - Select the method for constructing the net: A) from elements, B) from shapes, C) using fractals, D) from labyrinth paths, or E) from a free-standing lace grid.

 Mesh - Elements Net mode